-In Doctor Who, the Tenth Doctor did this to his first opponent without looking and using a satsuma.
-Which is a small fruit to the uninitiated.
+- In Doctor Who, the Tenth Doctor did this to his first opponent without looking and using a satsuma.
+Which is a small fruit, to the uninitiated.

-MST3K episode Cave Dwellers has another variant: The Hero's sidekick, who's been off Behind the Black or some such during the Big Fight, shows up just in time to kill the Villain as he tries to backstab the Hero.
+- Mystery Science Theater 3000 episode Cave Dwellers has another variant: The Hero's sidekick, who's been off Behind the Black or some such during the Big Fight, shows up just in time to kill the Villain as he tries to backstab the Hero.

-This happened at the end of a Law & Order: Special Victims Unit episode entitled "Criminal".
+- This happened at the end of a Law & Order: Special Victims Unit episode entitled "Criminal".
 One man has a gun to the head of another, intending to kill him, but is eventually convinced to spare his life and let the police take him into custody for a crime he committed.
 As he walks away, the guy he wanted to kill picks up the discarded gun and attempts to shoot him in the back—only to be gunned down by a police sniper.

-A villanous example occurs in the season 2 finale of the 2009 re-imaging of V. The Fifth Column convinces Lisa to kill her mother Anna (the supreme commander of all Vs), so that Anna's deposed mother Diana can re-take her role as Queen.
+- A villanous example occurs in the season 2 finale of the 2009 re-imaging of V (2009).
+The Fifth Column convinces Lisa to kill her mother Anna (the supreme commander of all Vs), so that Anna's deposed mother Diana can re-take her role as Queen.
 To this end, they fake a kidnapping but leave clues for Anna to follow.
 When Anna arrives to the warehouse where Lisa is being held, she frees her daughter and turns around.
 Lisa quietly grabs a gun from a nearby drawer and points it at her mother.
 Anna sees it in a reflection and starts acting emotional, not letting in that she knows.
 She convinces Lisa that she has changed, and Lisa does not shoot.
 This is all a lie, of course.
 She kills Diana, imprisons Lisa, and forces her to watch as Lisa's sister (who looks like her) sleeps with Lisa's boyfriend and, possibly, kills him.

-On True Blood, Sam Merlotte gets into a fight with Marcus Bozeman, with both wanting to kill the other.
-Sam wins and chokes Marcus almost to death, but holds back at the last minute, opting instead to hit him with a Reason You Suck Speech and telling him to live with those truths before turning his back and walking away.
+- On True Blood, Sam Merlotte gets into a fight with Marcus Bozeman, with both wanting to kill the other.
+Sam wins and chokes Marcus almost to death, but holds back at the last minute, opting instead to hit him with a "The Reason You Suck" Speech and telling him to live with those truths before turning his back and walking away.
 Marcus is pisssed and goes for a gun lying nearby.
 He's tackled by Alcide before he can shoot Sam.
 Alcide accidentally hits him in the throat and kills him.

-Sort of Pyrrhic delayed-action one in Supernatural; Jake successfully backstabs Sam to death after being spared.
+- Sort of Pyrrhic delayed-action one in Supernatural; Jake successfully backstabs Sam to death after being spared.
 Sam's brother brings him back to life.
 Sam shoots Jake repeatedly in the face next time he sees him.
 By this time, Jake has already opened the literal door to Hell - and Dean had to sell his soul to resurrect Sam.
 While neither Jake nor his Evil Mentor live to see it, their plan still succeeds and several seasons of destruction follow.

-Subverted in Odin Sphere after the boss fight between Oswald and Skuldi the Wise Man.
+- Subverted in Odin Sphere after the boss fight between Oswald and Skuldi the Wise Man.
 Skuldi tells Oswald where he sent Oswald's wife Gwendolyn to as part of his plan to lure Odin out, and begs for his life.
 For a moment Oswald turns away, and Skuldi prepares to blast him with magic - but Oswald, furious that Skuldi was willing to use Gwendolyn as a tool, turns back and cuts him down with one blow, and makes it clear he never had any intention of letting Skuldi live.

 Oswald: You must have mistaken me for a better man.